 - Mobile traffic vanishing: Your site probably isn’t mobile-friendly anymore

-New websites typically see this progression: Month 1-3: 0-100 visitors (mostly you checking if it works).
-Month 4-6: 100-500 visitors (Google starts noticing you exist).
-Month 7-12: 500-2000 visitors (if you’re doing things right).
-After year one, growth accelerates if you’ve laid proper foundations.
+New websites typically follow this progression.
+Months 1 to 3: 0 to 100 visitors (mostly you checking if it works).
+Months 4 to 6: 100 to 500 visitors (Google starts noticing you exist).
+Months 7 to 12: 500 to 2,000 visitors, if you’re doing things right.
+After the first year, growth speeds up once you’ve laid proper foundations.

 Reality Check: The average small business website gets 500-5000 monthly visitors after one year of consistent effort.
 If you’re expecting viral overnight success, adjust those expectations or prepare for disappointment.

-Technical SEO Problems
+Technical SEO problems

-Indexing and Crawlability Issues
+Indexing and crawlability issues

 If Google can’t find and read your website, you might as well not exist online.
-Harsh but true.
+Harsh, but true.

 Here’s your indexing checklist: